2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/integration/scenario-02.md

 These are the required ones as of 2022-02:

 1. The database **ConnectionString** required to connect to the EAV DB
-1. **GlobalFolder** of the distributed 2sxc files containing things like the `.data` subfolder - required to load initial configurations and initial data
+1. **GlobalFolder** of the distributed 2sxc files containing things like the `App_Data` subfolder - required to load initial configurations and initial data
 1. Call `StartUp` on the `SystemLoader` which you must get from DI

 This is the working code taken from `BasicEav01`: